The-Wishlist-Co/docs/inventorySvcAPI.md

 ```

-## Find Inventory level for product and location
+### Get stock level for a product and location
+This API gets stock level by locaiton and product identifiers.
+It requires either location ID and productVariantId, OR locationRef and product VariantRef.

 Endpoint: ```/api/product/stocklevels```